5 FAM 1300

 (2) Reproduction and Distribution: A/GIS/GPS’ primary objectives for Reproduction and Distribution Services are product quality, rapid delivery, and customer satisfaction.
 We reproduce, bind, distribute, and deliver U.S. Government publications issued by, and on behalf of, the Department to offices within the Department, posts abroad, Federal agencies, and the general public.
 We can also mount and laminate maps and posters as well as reproduce CD-ROMs and DVDs.

 (3) Graphics: A/GIS/GPS provides professional graphics design services for publications and reports; creates custom artwork from abstract concepts; and combines drawings and photographs into production-ready products.
 We also offer Web page design as well as art direction that integrate creativity, strategy, and technology across many different disciplines.
-Multi-Media Services is a leader in the Department in creating interactive, multimedia applications including presentations, CD-ROMs and marketing materials.
+Global Publishing Solutions (GPS) is a leader in the Department in creating interactive, multimedia applications including presentations, CD-ROMs and marketing materials.
 Our products use a wide variety of features, including digital video, animation, animated text, sound effects, soundtrack/music, and user interactivity.

 (4) Information Support: A/GIS/GPS provides premastering services for electronic publications, document scanning, and file conversion to Adobe PDF and other formats.
 We index documents, create links, and develop navigation elements for electronic documents.